 The Elementary teacher’s role is to go over lessons with the students and to help identify their individual strengths and weaknesses.
 As the student matures and progresses to more advanced work with the Montessori materials, they move toward abstraction in all subject areas.

 Charles Towne Montessori School requires that all Elementary teachers be Association Montessori Internationale (AMI) certified.

 The Primary Program at Charles Towne Montessori School fosters individual growth and a delight in learning by emphasizing independence, cooperation, and a sense of community in carefully designed environments where children ‘learn by doing’.

 Full-Day Program (ages 3 and 4):

-After the morning work cycle and outdoor playtime half-Day three and four year old students are picked up.
-The Full-Day three and four year olds have lunch and then rest in our nap room while the older students have a concentrated work time with the teacher.
+After the morning work cycle and outdoor playtime, half-day three and four year old students are picked up.
+The full-day three and four year olds have lunch and then rest in our nap room while the older students have a concentrated work time with the teacher.
 The afternoon work cycle is called Extended Day.
-When children show readiness physically, socially and intellectually, they are invited by a teacher to begin the Extended Day program.
+When children show readiness physically, socially and academically, they are invited by a teacher to begin the Extended Day program.